chaine-io/reservoir/README.md

     - Depending on the currencies used some streams might need SuperToken swaps.
 - If the Reservoir has incoming streams the steps are similar but with deposits.
   - Configure parameters (frequency, proportions) for new DeFI supplies.

-For full context [read the user story](https://hackmd.io/@kitblake/BkkYw1bwc) that explains the use case.